 The money in a 529 savings plan isn’t limited to four-year universities.
-Community colleges, seminaries, trade schools … any path your child chooses that involves professional training likely is eligible for a 529 savings plan.
+Community colleges, seminaries, trade schools or certain apprenticeship programs … any path your child chooses that involves professional training likely is eligible for a 529 savings plan.
 Find a full list of accredited choices on the FAFSA website.

 And keep in mind that you can use the funds for more than just tuition and training.
 Related supplies and equipment — from textbooks to laptops — are qualified expenses.

 One of the best perks of a 529 savings plan is that you have the option of transferring the account to another beneficiary.
 The new beneficiary can use those funds for all the same educational expenses — including room and board, tuition and books.
 You might consider rolling this account into a sibling’s 529 savings plan, for instance.